 What will happen at my first appointment?

 You will meet with a psychiatry provider and review your history, current symptoms, substance use history, medical illnesses, and issues with school and relationships.
 If the provider believes you will benefit from treatment at the CWC, follow-up appointments will be set up.
 If your needs would be better met by a community provider, a referral will be made into the community.

 Who provides psychiatry care at CWC?

 Will my psychiatry provider know what I’m doing in therapy?
-Will my therapist know what I am working on with the psychiatrist?
+Will my therapist know what I am working on with my psychiatry provider?

 Yes, the psychiatry providers and therapists see each others’ notes in our records system, and in addition will consult with each other if needed.
-The CWC strives to integrate care by having psychiatrists and therapists work together; for most psychiatric problems therapy and medication work better than medication alone.
+The CWC strives to integrate care by having psychiatry provider and therapists work together; for most psychiatric problems therapy and medication work better than medication alone.